Good Hotel Guide Review

 29. 1 suitable for disabled.

-lift, library, parlour, lounge, meeting rooms, free Wi-Fi, in-room TV, small courtyard.
+lift, library, parlour, lounge, meeting rooms, in-room TV (Freeview), small courtyard, ground floor (except courtyard) wheelchair accessible, adapted toilet.

 Amex, MC, Visa.